Discappjs/discapp/README.md

 }
 ```

-See that declaring an argument is as simple as declaring a class property and annotate it with the `@Argument()` decorator.
+See that declaring an argument is as simple as declaring a class property and annotating it with the `@Argument()` decorator.
 This tells Discapp that the following property should map to an argument.

-Notice that the argument decorator doesn't need to receive any information, the arguments will be resolved in the order which they were declared.
-So, the first argument of the user input will be `min`, and the second will be `max`.
-The table bellow shows how the arguments are assigned:
+Notice that the argument decorator doesn't need to receive any additional information, unlike the `@Commannd` decorator.
+Discapp will, by default, assign the arguments in the order they are send by the user to the arguments.
+The table bellow shows how the arguments are assigned given the user message:

 <div align="center">